Can Hypothyroidism Cause Acne? Here’s What You Need To Know

 #5: Chronic Inflammation

-Hypothyroidism can lead to chronic inflammation, this is especially true when the thyroid is underproducing due to Hashimoto’s disease
+Hypothyroidism can lead to chronic inflammation, which is especially true when the thyroid is underproducing due to Hashimoto’s disease

 Inflammation is when your body’s white blood cells enter your blood or tissues to protect your body from invasion.
-However, with chronic inflammation, the body may go into “attack-mode” even when it doesn’t need to.
-To put it simply, chronic inflammation is when your immune system is over-responding.
+However, with chronic inflammation, the body may go into “attack mode” even when it doesn’t need to.
+To put it simply, chronic inflammation occurs when your immune system is over-responding.

 Chronic inflammation causes inflammatory acne.
-The body is sending an immune response to something so simple as a clogged pore, resulting in redness and swelling.
+The body is sending an immune response to something as simple as a clogged pore, resulting in redness and swelling.

 Diet can play an important role in managing chronic inflammation.
-The team at HealthierU are experts in creating nutrition plans tailored specifically to each patient’s needs.
+Dr. Donna Sergi at HealthierU is an expert at creating nutrition plans tailored specifically to each patient’s needs.

 #6: Dry Skin